samsquire/ideas5/README.md

 # 428. Critical insight knowledgebase

 # 429. Control flow is a very important part of a program, what's the most efficient approach to queue control flow?

+Is it a list of closures, a list of jumps?

 # 430. Decouple templates from styling